The Treaty Process in Victoria

 May 2018- Clan Elders Council meet

-Here is a unanimous statement released by the Clan Elders Council.
+Here is the statement released by the Clan Elders Council.

 The Treaty Advancement Commission holds community gatherings in Geelong, Colac, Warrnambool, Heywood, Hamilton, Portland, Ballarat, Halls Gap, Horsham, Mildura, Robinvale and Swan Hill.
 The gatherings are aimed at sharing more detailed information on the next phases of the treaty process, and gauging community aspirations for Treaty or Treaties from Aboriginal Victorians.
 Some of these aim to include and listen to Aboriginal Victorians while others aim to engage all Victorians.